Computational Law as an engineering discipline

 Systems engineering has amassed sufficiently strong intellectual tools of a high level of generality to help such a definition to take place.
-One may find a lot of incentives to employ them in domain, other then traditional for engineering.
+One may find a lot of incentives to employ them in domains, other then traditional for engineering.
 At the same time, it is necessary to identify the restriction, that most of these conceptual tools are designed to manage systems of interacting and interrelated 4D physical objects and states.
 4D dimensionalism, positivist and objectivist representations and methods do not demonstrate good conceptual performance when tackling with social systems.
 Social and cognitive systems have orders of magnitude greater complexity, expose reflexive and non-inertial behaviour.
-However, careful choice of advantageous findings physical engineering can provide and intelligent adaptation and specialization of the methods still can a way to deploy them in humanitarian contexts.
-At the very least, if not representations and methods, the spirit of discipline, most general guiding principles are definitely can be of great use.
+However, careful choice of advantageous findings physical engineering can provide, intelligent adaptation and specialization of these methods still can have their place in modeling humanitarian contexts.